homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 ### Creating releases

 #### Strategy
 There are many strategies for release management out there and all of them come with their trade-offs.

-One strategy is to maintain a separate release branch, but this approach requires branch merging and manual tagging, often on the command line.

 To keep things simple and easy to maintain, we choose a light-weight approach with the following features:

 - All releases are created from the `master` branch.
 - Feature branches are considered work in progress until they are merged.
-- Any pull request should introduce or contain a version number that is greater than the latest release.
+- Pull requests should generally introduce or contain a version number that is greater than the latest release.
 There is a workflow in place that checks this.
 This ensures that every change is versioned and we don't try to publish the same package twice.
 Exceptions apply to non-functional changes like documentation.
-- When a release workflow is run, it will create a tag which will reflect the version number in `package.json`.
-This tag can be used when running the release workflows (see below).
+- When a pull request is merged onto `master`, a workflow will create a new tag which will reflect the version number in `package.json`.
+This tag can be used when running release workflows (see below).
-- If the tag exists already (see exception above), no action is taken.
-But in this case re-running the release workflow would result in an error.
-- When a release workflow is run, it will publish the package to npm and create a release on GitHub.
+- When a release workflow is run, it will create a release on GitHub and publish the package to npm.

 #### Merging pull requests
 Besides reviewing the proposed changes, check the results of the workflow runs.
 A failing version check should only be ignored if the pull request only contains non-functional changes, like documentation.